 4) You should be able to fit 2-3 boxes on a baking sheet.
 Bake the crepe box until the egg is just firm, but still a bit runny in the yolk, about 15-18 minutes.
 When it comes out, season with a pinch of salt and pepper and serve immediately.

 For the sweet version, slice apples thinly.
 Smear the crepe with a few tablespoons of cream cheese and top with sliced apples.
 Sprinkle with cinnamon and sugar and roll crepe edges up to form a box.
 Bake just like the savory version (15-18 minutes).

-This is my standard crepe recipe and as the saying goes, if it ain’t broke it, don’t fix it!
+This recipe for Crepe Boxes uses my standard crepe recipe and as the saying goes, if it ain’t broke it, don’t fix it!

 Just whisk together all the ingredients except the butter.
 Let the batter sit for at least 15 minutes and then stir in the melted butter.

 To make a crepe, add a small dab of butter to a large nonstick pan and melt the butter over medium heat.
 Once the butter is melted add about 1/3 cup of crepe batter.

 Quickly start swirling the batter around the pan so it’s in a thin layer.